jeddtony/achievement-tracker/README.md

  ### Running Tests
- SQLite is used as the database of choice when running test.
+ SQLite is used as the database of choice when running tests.

  Create an sqlite database in the `database` folder with the name `test.sqlite`